xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

    To set orders import options:
      * Enable the **Automatically import orders** checkbox in the **Orders** section.

        {% note warning %}
        The **Automatically import orders** option requires a special {% link "cron task" ref_lLqNzAaq %} set up on the server hosting your X-Cart store.
        {% endnote %}

      * **Save** the configuration settings.
-     * If applicable add fields mapping for shipping settings that becomes available after the settings are saved.
+     * Add fields mapping for shipping settings that becomes available after the settings are saved.
 For this purpose:
        * Click the **Add mapping** link in the **Orders** section.
          ![orders-add-mapping.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/orders-add-mapping.png)
        * You'll see a **Shipping setting** pop-up where you can map a particular Amazon shipping service with an X-Cart shipping method for a zone: